celery/celery/docs/getting-started/brokers/rabbitmq.rst

 The easiest way to install RabbitMQ on OS X is using `Homebrew`_ the new and shiny package management system for OS X.

-First, install homebrew using the one-line command provided by the `Homebrew documentation`_:
+First, install Homebrew using the one-line command provided by the `Homebrew documentation`_:

 .. code-block:: console

     ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"

-Finally, we can install rabbitmq using :command:`brew`:
+Finally, we can install RabbitMQ using :command:`brew`:

 .. code-block:: console